freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Make sure you are in your `sql_reference` repo folder
 - Enter `cd ~/project/sql_reference` to go to the folder if you aren't there

+## 435. Git log

+### 435.1

+Now you have four commits, they are getting a little hard to see.
+Check the log again, but this time use the `--oneline` flag to condense the output so it's more readable.

+#### HINTS

+- Type `git log --oneline` into the terminal and press enter
+- Make sure you are in your `sql_reference` repo folder
+- Enter `cd ~/project/sql_reference` to go to the folder if you aren't there

 ## 440. git checkout main

 ### 440.1

-Now you have four commits.
+That's better.
 Use `git checkout` to switch back to the `main` branch.

 #### HINTS